Student Code of Conduct

 2. Student Rights

-In the hearing notification letter and again at the beginning of the hearing, the accused student will be advised that s/he has the rights listed below.
+In the hearing notification letter and again at the beginning of the hearing, the respondent will be advised that s/he has the rights listed below.
 Students with any questions about their rights are encouraged to contact the Associate Dean of Students.

 a.
 The student is entitled to be given an explanation of the conduct system and charge(s).